AlaSQL/alasql/README.md

     console.log(res);
 ```
 Try this sample in [jsFiddle](http://jsfiddle.net/agershun/x1gq3wf2/).
 Run this sample
-two or three times, and Alasql store more and more data in localStorage.
+two or three times, and AlaSQL store more and more data in localStorage.
 Here, "Atlas" is
-the name of localStorage database, where "MyAtlas" is a memory Alasql database.
+the name of localStorage database, where "MyAtlas" is a memory AlaSQL database.

 You can use localStorage in two modes: SET AUTOCOMMIT ON to immediate save data
 to localStorage after each statement or SET AUTOCOMMIT OFF.
 In this case you need
 to use COMMIT statement to save all data from in-memory mirror to localStorage.

 ### Work with CSV, TAB, TXT, and JSON files
-You can use files in these formats directly from Alasql (in sync and async modes):
+You can use files in these formats directly from AlaSQL (in sync and async modes):
 ```js
     var res1 = alasq("select * from txt('mytext.txt') where [0] like 'M%'");
     var res2 = alasq("select * from tab('mydata.tab') order by [1]");